 For businesses, the timing couldn’t be better.
 The share of CEOs expecting their revenue to grow over the next year is at its lowest level in a decade, according to PwC’s 22nd Annual Global CEO Survey.
 Indeed, the building blocks of 4IR, can open opportunities for growth even during economic downturns through greater productivity and efficiencies.

 To thrive, companies need to focus on their people as much as on their technology.

 Adoption of the technologies that power 4IR has been on the rise for some time.
 About six in ten companies globally plan to make significant investments in both AI and IoT.
 While it’s easy to make them the stars of the show, it’s a mistake to do so.
 Essentially, they aren’t 4IR—they merely enable it.

+Resilience will make the difference in surviving uncertain times.
 Companies increasingly expect that embracing 4IR will deliver results—and they’re right to do so.
-For those companies that have invested in digital initiatives, about 75% see revenue growth as the top expected benefit, followed by 40% citing reduced costs.
+For those companies that have invested in digital initiatives, revenue growth and reduced costs are the top expected benefits.
 Returns on 4IR investment can also yield intangible forms of growth beyond the top and bottom lines, including improved workplace safety and overall employee experience.